romi/romi-robots-docs/docs/plant_imager/build_v2/cnc_communication.md

 ```

 !!! note
-    `-b 115200` is the baudrate of the connection, read the [picocom man page](https://linux.die.net/man/8/picocom) for more info.
+    `-b 115200` is the baud rate of the connection, read the [picocom man page](https://linux.die.net/man/8/picocom) for more info.

 Once connected you should see something like: